omroepgelderland/piano-analytics-php-api/readme.md

-# Piano analytics (formerly ‘At Internet’) PHP client
+# Piano analytics (formerly ‘AT Internet’) PHP client

 This library enables you to get queries from the Piano Analytics Reporting API v3.
 This is a third-party library.